 Walk from Matlock Bath to Matlock via High Tor

-We chose to go in the other direction via High Tor to the neighbouring town of Matlock.
+Alternatively you can walk in the opposite direction via High Tor to the neighbouring town of Matlock.

-The trial leads through High Tor, a limestone crag, from which you can survey the whole valley.
+The trail leads through High Tor, a limestone crag, from which you can survey the whole valley.
 You can get a close-up from the precarious “giddy edge”, an unfenced viewpoint at the edge of the cliffs that looks down over Matlock Bath.
-We could spot Riber Castle in the distance across the valley.
+You can also spot Riber Castle in the distance across the valley.

 Eventually, we stopped for food and drinks in Matlock, before returning via Dale Road.
-There’s only 1 mile between Matlock and Matlock Bath.
+There’s only one mile between Matlock and Matlock Bath.

 Ascend the Heights of Abraham